retpolanne/retpolanne.com/_posts/2022-09-17-bpf-ossfuzz.markdown

 categories: bpf kernel oss-fuzz
 ---

-# WIP - BPF and OSS-Fuzz - Understanding a bug

 I came across this bug [1] on libbpf and I decided to tackle this.
 It's a bug that was reported by OSS-Fuzz, a project created by Google to lend their computing power to do Fuzzing on open source software.

 Reproducing the bug is straightforward, but I have to break it up to understand it better.